shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 use to avoid an expensive online Bayes' Rule calculation.

 $H$ will accept the same inputs as $P$ and $V$: the public game history, together with the acting player's private information.

-It will be trained on self-play games using the actual values of the hidden state as training targets.
+Training $H$ takes some care.
+A natural approach is to train $H$ on the self-play games, using the actual values of the hidden state as training targets.
 This should result in an unbiased $H$ as long as the self-play games are played according to the policy $P$.
-We can approximately enforce this, under the assumption that $P$ has converged, by being careful with move selection mechanics; more on this later.
+As we will see later, if $P$ is near Nash Equilibrium, our root node action selection mechanics will approximately enforce that self-play games are played according to $P$.

+However, this natural approach does not work in practice.
+The problem is that we want $H$ to converge to $B(P)$, but the natural approach instead leads to $H$ converging to $B(\overline{P})$.
+Here,
+$B$ is the Bayes' Rule function, and $\overline{P}$ is the average of the policies used over the entire experience buffer.
+It is possible for $P$ to fluctuate over the course of the experience buffer, but for $\overline{P}$ to remain static, leading to a static $H$.

+To remedy this, every time we obtain a new policy $P$, we generate a set $S_P$ of self-play games using $P$, and use _only_ $S_P$ to train a $P$-specific hidden state model, $H_P$.
+In order to make this technique practical, we apply the following tricks:

+1. Generate the games of $S_P$ by using $P$ _only_, without tree search.
+2. Warm-start the training of $H_P$ by initializing its weights to the current hidden state model.

+These tricks greatly reduce the costs of both data generation and training.

 In some games, the size of the hidden state space, $h$, can be intractably large.
 Rather than representing the hidden state as a flat distribution over the entire space, we can split a